godlykmathews/DocOnWeb/README.md

   create / edit profile etcetra
   The login button will take the user to the signup/login page

-After creating an account the user can (TK)
+After creating an account the user can

 APPOINTMENT BOOKING
 APPOINTMENT MANAGEMENT(may add in future)